heycarsten/boffin/README.md

 Boffin now adds uniqueness to the hit in the form of `current_user.id` if available.
 If `current_user` is nil, Boffin then uses `session[:id]`.
-You can provide as many uniquenesses as you'd like, the first one that is not blank (`nil`, `false`, `[]`, `{}`, or `''`) will be used.
+You can provide as many unique factors as you'd like, the first one that is not blank (`nil`, `false`, `[]`, `{}`, or `''`) will be used.

 It could get a bit tedious having to add `[current_user, session[:id]]` whenever